korziee/smart-irrigation/README.md

 Run `yarn start:dev` to start both the client and server Run `yarn start:micro-controller` to start the LFS builder and remote http-server used by the MCUs for OTA LFS updates.

+# Deploying (CapRover)

+You will need to have `caprover` CLI installed and be logged into the caprover instance.